Subiksha1234/Blog/Authentication_Flow.md

   "content": "This is the content of the post."
 }

 5️⃣ Server Validates Token

-DRF SimpleJWT middleware checks:
+SimpleJWT checks:

-Is the token valid (signature, expiration)?

-Does the token correspond to an active user?
+Token signature

+Expiry time

+User active status
-If invalid → returns 401 Unauthorized:
+If invalid → 401 Unauthorized
 {
   "detail": "Given token not valid for any token type" }

-If valid → user identity is retrieved and request proceeds.
+If valid → request continues.

 6️⃣ Authorization Check

-After token validation, DRF checks permissions:
+DRF verifies permissions.

-Example: Updating a post → only the author can do it
+Example: Only the post author can update/delete.

-If not permitted → returns 403 Forbidden:
+If unauthorized → 403 Forbidden

 {
   "detail": "You do not have permission to perform this action."
 }

 7️⃣ Response to Request

-If authentication and authorization pass → action executed
+If authentication + authorization pass:

-Example (creating a post):

 {
   "id": 1,
   "title": "New Post",
-  "content": "This is the content of the post.", "author": "user1",
+  "content": "This is the content of the post.", "author": "user1"
 }

 8️⃣ Token Refresh

-When access token expires, client uses refresh token:
+When access token expires:
+Request:
 POST /api/token/refresh/
 {
   "refresh": "<refresh_token>"
 }

-Server validates refresh token and issues new access token:
+Response:
 {
   "access": "<new_access_token>"
 }